DevilMedlar/python-recall-training/rules.md

 - concepts that have been taught and unlocked
 - current mastery state or the evidence-backed curriculum progress needed to reconstruct it
 - the current-run meaningful hint count
-- completed graded-task progress and results at the curriculum level when not already sufficiently represented by an applicable stage grades file, including quizzes, assessments, projects, practical tooling work, and other graded curriculum activities
+- active, provisional, abandoned/incomplete, and completed graded-task progress and results when that state must survive a session or model restart and is not already sufficiently represented by an applicable stage grades file, including quizzes, assessments, projects, practical tooling work, and other graded curriculum activities
 - references to the applicable detailed stage grades records and any other persistent grading, weakness, or training-state records that must be consulted to reconstruct the current-run state
 - any established reward-progression, retry-recovery, or other training state that another rule requires to survive a session boundary
 - any other curriculum-level state necessary to continue the current run accurately